 Demi Adejuyigbe: It’s been good!
 I had a bag of T-shirts that I was gonna give to Goodwill that’s just been sitting in the corner of my room for ages, so I cut a bunch of these up.
 I find sewing very relaxing.
 It seems very difficult but once I hit a stride, I’m like, ‘Oh, I could do this forever.
 I made this and it looks good!’
 So that’s been very rewarding.

-What have been some of your favorite ways to unwind at home?
+What have been some of your favourite ways to unwind at home?

 I’ve been taking requests of what to paint on Instagram Live and talking with friends.
-I have been obsessed with this one wizard that is in my neighborhood.
+I have been obsessed with this one wizard that is in my neighbourhood.
 It sounds insane, but it’s a painting of a wizard that’s very large and on a wall.
-I’ve started a fake rivalry with the wizard and everyone was like, ‘Paint the wizard!’
-[Laughs] I look at it now and I’m like, ‘Why did I do this?’
+I’ve started a fake rivalry with the wizard and everyone was like, ‘Paint the wizard!’ [ _Laughs_] I look at it now and I’m like, ‘Why did I do this?’

 What binge-watches do you recommend for everyone needing a laugh right now?